Friedrich Ludwig (painter): Artistic career

 In 1920 Ludwig joined the "Badenweiler Kreis", which was a group of like-minded people; the group's notable members included Thomas Mann, Annette Kolg, and Alfred Krupp.
 In 1922, Ludwig traveled to Italy and viewed the work of Piero della Francesca; this work left a lasting impression.
 From 1922 to 1926 Ludwig studied at the Städel school in Frankfurt.

 In 1926 Ludwig was accepted at the prestigious Académie Julian in Paris; it is known for educating Cézanne, Gauguin, Émile Bernard, Maurice Denis, Pierre Bonnard, Eduard Vuillard, Maillol, and Achille Laugé.

 From 1928 to 1930, Ludwig was surrounded Parisian artists, this is considered Ludwig's most creative period.

 In 1931, Ludwig went to Bad Reichenhall, Bavaria, to focus on inner peace.
 During this time, he mainly depicted nature and landscapes in his artwork.

 His first official exhibition in 1934 in Munich was forbidden by the Nazi official Adolf Wagner, who described it as "in an un-German manner".
 The National Socialist Party considered him to be a degenerate and forbid him from painting.

 In 1935, the gallery "Neupert" in Zurich offered to host an exhibition of Ludwig's work.
 Although the exhibition was successful, he rejected an offer to remain in Switzerland; instead he traveled to Bellinzona, the Adria, Paris, over Wieslet and back to Bad Reichenhall, where he settled down in 1940.
 Here he created his series of paintings called, "The Blue Mountains".
 Created from 1938–1941, the series shows blue mountains located in Upper Bavaria.

 After the surrender of the Third Reich in 1945, the Americans granted Ludwig permission to resume painting; he moved to Berchtesgaden, Bavaria.

 In 1956 Ludwig exhibited two of his works in Munich, along with the group "Blauer Reiter".
 In 1957, he had his first comprehensive exhibit at Karin Hielscher, a gallery in Munich.
 This consisted of 45 works, almost all of which were sold.
 During this time, Ludwig met several times with Reinhard Mueller Mehlis, an art critic and historian.
 In 1958, he had a second exhibition at Karin Hielscher; all of his works presented were sold.
 In 1964, his third exhibition, consisting of 27 works, were presented in Munich; all of his works were sold.

 In 1965 he exhibited at the "Regensburger Gallery".

 Personal life

-In 1941, Ludwig married Berta Heiratet, the daughter of a lawyer; in 1949 they divorced.
+In 1941, Ludwig married Berta Stumm, the daughter of a lawyer; in 1949 they divorced.

 On 27 December 1954, Ludwig married Christel Sprengel, and in 1955 his son Michael was born.
 In 1959, his wife left him and moved with their son to Piding, Bavaria.

 In 1965, Christel Sprengel expressed concerns about Ludwig's mental health in a letter to Swiss art historian Werner Mueller; she stated that Ludwig was confused and emotionally absent.
 On 31 July 1968, he was admitted to the mental hospital Gabersee in close proximity to Wasserburg, Inn.
 In 1968, his son Michael committed suicide at the age of thirteen.
 Friedrich Ludwig died at a hospital in Gabersee on 22 January 1970.
 He was buried in Piding beside his son.